adam2am/language-tools-with-civet/0typescript-civet-attempt/core-findings.md

 *   The dedicated `civet-chain.test.ts` confirms mapping behavior without affecting existing workflows.

 ## Read-only milestones bellow after being written (freshest=up, historically=down):
+[11]
+The core idea remains:
+In preprocessSvelteFile, when lang="civet":
+Get scriptInfo using extractScriptTags from the original document text.
+>
+Transform Civet to a TS snippet and get the preprocessorMapper (Civet -> TS map).
+Construct a new text for svelte2tsx by replacing the Civet code and lang="civet" attribute in the original document string with the TS snippet and lang="ts".
+>
+Proceed to call svelte2tsx with this modified text.
+This will produce the TSX code and the tsxMap (TS -> TSX map).
+>
+Return both tsxMap and preprocessorMapper.
+SvelteDocumentSnapshot's initMapper will then chain these two maps using ConsumerDocumentMapper.

+[10]
+Require('svelte-preprocess-with-civet')
+→ grab its transformers/civet.js
+→ run it synchronously on your <script lang="civet"> block.
+=
+It returns { code: string; map: SourceMap } and sets the script’s lang to "ts".
+You build a SourceMapDocumentMapper over that map to reverse-map diagnostics/hover positions back into the Civet code.

 [9]
 Looking at civet-diagnostics.spec.ts, the key part is how DocumentManager and LSAndTSDocResolver are set up.
 These components handle the preprocessing implicitly when a Svelte document with a Civet script tag is opened or processed.